The dimension of the space of Garnier equations with fixed locus of apparent singularities: Statement of the result

 This theorem will be shown in Section \ref{sec:thm}.
-As a consequence of the theorem, in Section \ref{sec:cor} we will also show \begin{cor} For any finite set $Q\subset \C\setminus P$ of arbitrary cardinality the dimension of the space of second-order linear differential equations whose eigenvalues of residues at $t_i$ are $\rho^i_1,\rho^i_2$ and that have apparent singularities of weight $1$ at $Q$ is $n-2$. \end{cor}
+As a consequence of the theorem, in Section \ref{sec:cor} we will also show \begin{cor} For any finite multiset $Q\subset \C\setminus P$ of arbitrary total weight the space of second-order linear differential equations whose eigenvalues of residues at $t_i$ are $\rho^i_1,\rho^i_2$ and that have apparent singularities of weight $w_j$ at $q_j\in Q$ is either empty or an affine space of dimension $n-2$. \end{cor}